shibatch/nofreelunch/README.md

 ## Conclusion

-GTEFR is a community guideline aiming to solve the burnout problem of OSS developers.
+The Community Guidelines to Ensure Fair Rewards for OSS Projects are community guidelines aiming to solve the burnout problem of OSS developers.

 * The guidelines are not legally binding, but are positioned as a soft rule that would be a bit uncool if violated.